jaapo/netpro-project/doc/desc/desc.md

 Operations
 ----------

-### Load balancing

-File servers send information about their status and load to directory server periodically.
-Directory server may also explicitly request a status update if a file server hasn't contacted it for a while.

-Directory server detects servers with heavy load and instructs them to instruct their clients to use other servers if possible.

 ### File access

 Clients access files using file servers.
 Access is transparent.
 If client's file server doesn't have the file, server will find it and the client will be able to use it.